ozanMSFT/pytorch-wiki/Developer-FAQ.md

 PyTorch offers both [TORCH_WARN](https://github.com/pytorch/pytorch/blob/4f538a2ba48afeb2a2a1f3b6e01b1ec461d4a5ed/c10/util/Exception.h#L391) and [TORCH_WARN_ONCE](https://github.com/pytorch/pytorch/blob/4f538a2ba48afeb2a2a1f3b6e01b1ec461d4a5ed/c10/util/Exception.h#L402).
 The latter, as the name suggests, will cause a warning to be triggered one time, while TORCH_WARN will throw a warning every time.

 Generally you should use TORCH_WARN_ONCE.
 Warning the user every time a behavior occurs is often onerous, especially if the warning occurs in a network's training loop.
-TORCH_WARN is appropriate only if the warning may occur in contexts so different that a user could not infer the the warning would be triggered after reading the first warning.
+TORCH_WARN is appropriate only if the warning may occur in contexts so different that a user could not infer that the warning would be triggered after reading the first warning.
 Let's look at a few examples that clarify this principle.

 `TORCH_WARN_ONCE("Casting complex values to real discards the imaginary part");`